dgaydukov/cert-ocpjp11/files/LowLatency.md

 * it uses `Instrumentation` API to achieve its goals
 * you can use it if you don't/can't modify original code, so you add this agent code to modify your original code on byte code level
 * aeron logs using this tool for logging - in order to avoid scattered log statement all around the code, they decided to use java agent instead
-* logic is similar to javassist, where you weave agent code into your own, and kind of enhancing the functionality of your code without actually modifing it (again kind of Reflection)
+* logic is similar to javassist, where you weave agent code into your own, and kind of enhancing the functionality of your code without actually modifying it (again kind of Reflection)
   There are 2 types of loading:
 * static (use of `premain` method) - calling it as separate jar in java command: `java -javaagent:agent.jar -jar app.jar`
     * you need to add `Premain-Class : com.java.test.JavaAgent` entry to manifest